CEO & CO-FOUNDER | SERVANT

-The Mexico trip rocked my soul.
-I came home to my affluent surroundings of luxury autos, large custom homes and well manicured lawns (mine included) and literally felt sick to my stomach.
+Shortly, thereafter, I went on a trip to Mexico that rocked my world.
+I came home to my affluent surroundings of luxury autos, large custom homes and well-manicured lawns (mine included) and literally felt sick to my stomach.
 My paradigm had shifted and I had new eyes.
 Before the "Mexico effect” I held the belief that people in less developed countries had the circumstances they did because of their poor choices, irresponsibility and bad governments.
 If they really wanted to change things, they could and there was nothing I could do about it.

 My restlessness led me to seek more answers.
 I attended a Bob Buford “Halftime” event in Dallas, which produced a strategic life plan.
 A plan that focused on building a legacy of significance that centered on touching lives in sustainable ways.
 Helping “the least of these” who were willing, ready and able, but lacked the resources, support and opportunity.